 Repairing cat scratches on vinyl or faux leather is painstaking work, and perfection is nearly impossible (unlike similar damage to real leather).
 The results are … Read more

-Just like leather, vinyl cracks as it ages and desiccates (dries out).
-Unlike leather, however, cracks in vinyl often have sharp edges that curl upward. … Read more
+As vinyl desiccates (dries out), it develops cracks that often have sharp edges that curl upward.
+These must be carefully shaved away or melted and … Read more

 Welting or piping, the cord trim on upholstery, can be a tricky repair due to the curves involved.
 The key is to avoid getting any … Read more